Dr Joanie Willett

 Telephone: 01326 253798

-Lecturer (Education and Scholarship) - Cornwall
+Lecturer (Education and Research) - Cornwall

 I joined the Politics Department with the University of Exeter as a Teaching Fellow at the Penryn campus in 2010, and was appointed as a Lecturer in late 2013.
 My teaching, research, and publishing specialism is in identity politics and I am particularly interested in the complex inter-relationship between identity, the economy, and the environment.
 My background is in critical political theory and economic development, and might broadly be described as exploring sustainable communities through theory, practice, policy and governance.
 I am regularly consulted by local and national media regarding topical political debate, and questions relating to my research interests.